 Targeted cancer therapies block specific proteins or genes that help cancers grow and spread.
 For some types of cancer, they may work better than other treatments like chemotherapy.

-The FDA has approved targeted therapies for many types of cancer, including those of the breast, prostate, colon, and lung.
+The FDA has approved targeted therapies for more than 15 types of cancer, including those of the breast, prostate, colon, and lung.
 But they only work if your tumor has the right target.
 And targeted therapies can often stop working if the target changes or your cancer finds a way around the treatment.

 Researchers are learning more about the changes that drive cancer.
 This could lead to better targeted therapies in the future.